petter-holmberg/eco/README.md

 # Algorithms

-The `eco.algorithm` module contains algorithms.

 ## List algorithms

 `reverse_append` takes a forward range, a `std::forward_iterator` to the head of a list, and a `forward_linker`.
 It appends the forward range in reversed element order to the head, effectively making the last element of the original range the new head.

 Example: `[1 2 3 4] <reverse_append> [5 6 7 8] -> [4 3 2 1 5 6 7 8]`

-# Containers
+# Data structures

-The `eco.container` module contains containers.
+## Array

 `array` is a type constructor for dynamic arrays, similar to `std::vector`, but with some key differences:

 - The local storage of `array` is a single pointer, making storage of nested arrays where many of the inner arrays are empty more efficient.
 - Fewer member types and member functions, leveraging the capabilities of the C++20 ranges library instead.
 - Only designed to store value types and free of specializations with custom semantics, like `std::vector<bool>`.
 - The growth algorithm is configurable and by default grows the reserve area by a factor of 1.5, which saves memory and when used with many allocators prevents it from reusing previously allocated memory blocks.
 - Support for custom allocators (as defined by concepts in this library) but without support for storing stateful allocators in the `array` itself, which makes it easier to reason about ownership semantics.

 `array<T>` models `std::ranges::contiguous_range<T>`.